First measurement of the absolute branching fractions of $\Sigma^+$ nonleptonic decays and test of the $\Delta I = 1/2$ rule: Calculation of and amplitudes

-Table~\ref{tab:A_B} shows the current PDG data on the decay parameter $\alpha$ and the branching fraction $\mathcal{B}$, and the extracted $A$, and $B$ amplitudes, which are in the dimensionless units of $G_F m^2_{\pi^+}$.
+Table~\ref{tab:A_B} shows the current PDG data on the decay parameter $\alpha$, the sign of parameter $\gamma$, the branching fraction $\mathcal{B}$, and the extracted $A$, and $B$ amplitudes, which are in the dimensionless units of $G_F m^2_{\pi^+}$.
 In the extraction procedure, final-state interactions are neglected and CP symmetry is assumed, so that $A$, and $B$ are relatively real.

 Table~\ref{tab:A_B2} shows the BFs of $\Sigma^+ \to p \pi^0$ and $\Sigma^+ \to n \pi^+$ obtained in this work and the decay parameter $\alpha$ for $\Sigma^+ \to p \pi^0$ and $\Sigma^+ \to n \pi^+$ from the new BESIII measurements~\cite{BESIII:2025jxt, BESIII:2023sgt} (since no CP violation was found, here we take the averaged value for the charge conjugate modes reported in Ref.~\cite{BESIII:2025jxt, BESIII:2023sgt}), and the updated $A$, and $B$ values.